 - Consult with the student on the design of the project and review a draft of the student's proposal and budget.
 The mentor may not write the proposal.
 Please bear in mind that funding is intended for student use on independent projects, not as a means to augment departmental or lab budgets.

-- Complete a recommendation letter and/or the appropriate required recommendation form and submit it directly to the URC.
-For assistance in writing your letter of recommendation, or to download recommendation forms, please click here.
+- Complete the required recommendation form and a letter and submit it directly to the URC.
+Visit our Letter of Recommendation tab for helpful information on writing your letter or to download the required recommendation forms.

 - Oversee the student's work on the project and consult at appropriate intervals.
 If the mentor will be away for a short period of time, he or she should designate a colleague to supervise the student.
 In general, remote supervision is not consistent with the goals and objectives of the URC and will NOT be supported.